ruby-grape/grape/README.md

 By default, the first matching version is used when no `Accept-Version` header is supplied.
 This behavior is similar to routing in Rails.
 To circumvent this default behavior, one could use the `:strict` option.
-When this option is set to `true`, a `406 Not Acceptable` error is returned when no correct `Accept` header is supplied.
+When this option is set to `true`, a `406 Not Acceptable` error is returned when no correct `Accept` header is supplied and the `:cascade` option is set to `false`.
+Otherwise a `404 Not Found` error is returned by Rack if no other route matches.

 ### Param